sokal1456/skalra_blog/content/about/_index.md

 Personally, I have just relocated to the bay area from the east coast and love exploring the beautiful landscapes here so all recommendations are welcome.

 # Interests
-Machine Learning
+- Machine Learning
-Quantitative Finance
+- Quantitative Finance
-Systemic Risk
+- Systemic Risk
-R-Ladies